Home

 sooooooo very Norsk

-Nordlands Lefse is so Norwegian and soooo good.
-It is a traditional Norwegian food that will make your taste buds "Zing".
+Nordlands lefse is very Norwegian and soooo good.
+This traditional Norwegian food will make your taste buds "Zing".

-In order to make it, you need a griddle and a rolling pin without ridges (for some other kinds you need a rolling pin with ridges), and BINGO you are on your way.
+Back to making Nordlands lefse...you need a griddle, a pastry board and a rolling pin without ridges (for some other kinds of lefse you need a rolling pin with ridges), and BINGO you are on your way to lefse baking.

 This variety is about 1/4" thick and has to be cut instead of rolled to be served.

-It is unlike the kind made with potatoes, which is thin in shape.
-This one is usually enjoyed as a snack or a tasty dessert, and is not served with dinner.
+Nordlandslefse is unlike the thin kind of lefse made with potatoes and usually served with Lutefisk.
+Nordlandslefse is thicker and usually enjoyed as a snack or a tasty dessert, and is never served with dinner.

-Oh, I have some news for you, when I was i Norway a couple of weeks ago, mom told me that there is a right side and a wrong side of the Nordlands Lefse.
+Oh, I have some interesting facts for you, when I was in Norway a couple of weeks ago, mom told me that Nordlands lefse has a right side and a wrong side.
+Huh?

 2-1/2 cups (5 dl.) kefir or plain yogurt